TREVOR "The Games Man"

 A political clown who also actually makes awesome waffles for parties!

 This man is terrific.
 He does political actions that are both funny and politically poignant.
-Once, in full clown garb, he drove a schoolbus to a nuclear power plant, parked it sideways across in front of the entrance gate, hand-cuffed himself to the steering wheel, and threw the keys into the swamp.
+Once, in full clown garb, he drove a schoolbus to a nuclear power plant, parked it sideways across in front of the entrance gate, hand-cuffed himself to the door of the bus, and threw the keys into the swamp.
 He goes to jail regularly, but also gets lots of media coverage regularly, too.

 August 1972